gagliardetto/lgtm-cli/README.md

 	-q=/path/to/query-0.ql \
 	-F

-# run one or more queries on all projects
+# run a query on one or more project lists:
-lgtm query-all \
+lgtm query \
+	--list-key=1234567890 \
 	-lang=go \
-	-q=/path/to/query-0.ql \
-	-q=/path/to/query-1.ql
+	-q=./hello-world.ql

 ---